Although the griot is considered the main dish in Haitian cuisine, not too many people know about the history of the griot.

 Griot is meat usually made from pork shoulders.
 It is often cooked in a spicy sauce and served over rice or plantains.

 Griot is a dish that Haitians usually serve at special occasions and events in Haitian culture.
-It is a fried pork shoulder bits that can sometimes accompany rice and beans, salad, or fried plantains.
+It is fried pork shoulder bits that can sometimes accompany rice and beans, salad, or fried plantains.

 It’s a staple dish that can be served as a dinner or appetizer, usually accompanied by rice and beans, salad, or fried plantains.
 The recipe for it is pretty simple, but its taste is undeniably delicious.